• Skip to primary navigation

 Shows finished corn tortilla quesadilla garnished with pico de gallo, cilantro, and sour crem

 I always have cheese, tortillas, and some sort of filling in my fridge so a corn tortilla quesadilla is my go to easy dinner.
-I also love to make Air Fryer Frozen Burgers and Pepperoni Naan Flatbreads when I am short on time.
+Even without a filling, I will still whip up my Cheesy Quesadillas.

 These corn tortilla quesadillas would not be complete without a side of salsa, like my Mango Pico de Gallo or Easy Chipotle Crema Sauce for dipping.